STARTING YOUR OWN BUSINESS

 QuickBooks customers save £40 on a Zettle card reader.

-Shopify - best for e-commerce websites
+Shopify Payments - best for e-commerce websites

 Pros:

-• offers everything you need to start selling online, including web hosting, a shopping cart, payment processing, a blog and an SSL certificate
+• Offers everything you need to start selling online, including web hosting, a shopping cart, payment processing, a blog and an SSL certificate

-• offers customisable themes for your online shop
+• Offers customisable themes for your online shop

-• you don’t need a credit card to join
+• You don’t need a credit card to join

 Cons:

-• gets more expensive if you want to use an external gateway
+• Gets more expensive if you want to use an external gateway

 Amazon Pay - best for ease of use